 But for this question, you will need to choose WHAT sound you are using.
 You can choose from a lot of different sounds to match your story!
-In Scratch you will click on the Sounds tab at the top, then click the blue speaker with a plus sign, this will allow you to choose a sound.
+In Scratch or CS first you will click on the Sounds tab at the top, then click the blue speaker with a plus sign, this will allow you to choose a sound.

 Then you can decide how you want to choose your sound.
-Choose from the options in Scratch, let scratch choose randomly, or you can upload a sound.
+Choose from the options in Scratch, let Scratch choose, randomly, or you can upload a sound.
 Let me show you!